dorianquelle/dorianquelle.github.io/_posts/2023-10-14-Cheating-In-Titled-Tuesday.md

 >>>Move: e7->e5, Count: 17
 >>>Move: g2->g4, Count: 1
 ```
 There is one occurence of a player actually playing g2 to g4.
 Guess who played that move?
 Kramnik, who [accused](https://www.reddit.com/r/chess/comments/15loioy/vladimir_kramnik_allowed_a_fools_mate_in_titled/) Yaroslav Remizov of cheating.
 The game can be found [here](https://www.chess.com/game/live/85247629407).
 So, while this is only a tiny fraction of Chess Openings, and is not taking into account the quality of the moves, we now have an opening data-base.
-Any novelty is a move that has only been played once!
+Any novelty is a move that has only been played once.

 ## Novelty Timing
 <div align="center">